Easy Setup of Jenkins Cluster with Hidora

 We managed to fully automate the setup of a Jenkins cluster with Swarm plugin through Hidora Marketplace.
 Each Jenkins node runs in a separate Docker container.

-How to install it on Hidora
+How to install Jenkins on Hidora

 After the registration, you’ll be able to go to the marketplace and find Jenkins Cluster.